tikv/rfcs/text/2019-03-04-hibernate-raft.md

     1) All followers have met commit_index == last_index_of_leader,
     2) apply_index == last_index,
-    3) its flag named `waken` is false,
+    3) its flag named `steady` is true,

 2. When a follower finds all followings are satisfied when handling ticks, it stops ticking.

     1) term == last_log_term,
     2) has a valid leader,
-    3) its flag named `waken` is false,
+    3) its flag named `steady` is true,

 3. When a peer is created, it starts ticking.

-4. When a peer receives a proposal (write proposal/read index), it marks flag `waken` to true and starts ticking.
+4. When a peer receives a proposal (write proposal/read index), it marks flag `steady` to false and starts ticking.

-5. When a peer receives RequestVote/PreRequestVote/MsgTimeoutNow, it marks flag `waken` to true and starts ticking.
+5. When a peer receives RequestVote/PreRequestVote/MsgTimeoutNow, it marks flag `steady` to false and starts ticking.

-6. When a follower receives leader's message, it marks `waken` to false.
+6. When a follower receives leader's message, it marks `steady` to true.

-7. When a leader finds all nodes are actively replying messages, it marks `waken` to false.
+7. When a leader finds all nodes are actively replying messages, it marks `steady` to true.

+8. If a follower finds out network to leader is unavailable, it marks `steady` to false and starts ticking.

 When a cluster is started, because of 3, all peers are ticking.
 It works just the old way.
 Because of 2, ticks of followers will not stop until a